Ministry of New and Renewable Energy (MNRE)

 1What Is PM KUSUM Yojana?

 Diesel pumps are killing the profitability of Indian farming.
-A farmer with a 5 HP diesel pump can spend ₹50,000–70,000 a year just on fuel.
+A farmer with a 5 HP diesel pump can spend ₹50,000 to 70,000 a year just on fuel.
 PM KUSUM changes that math completely.

 | Component | What It Does |